chrisemunt/mg-dbx/README.md

 ### Returning (and optionally changing) the current character set

 UTF-8 is the default character encoding for **mg-dbx**.
 The other option is the 8-bit ASCII character set (characters of the range ASCII 0 to ASCII 255).
+Native Unicode (as UTF-16) is supported for InterSystems DB Servers.
 The ASCII character set is a better option when exchanging single-byte binary data with the database.

        current_charset = db.charset([<new_charset>]);